kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/03 - Methods of starting fire—then and now, and teaching kids.md

 Matches and lighters?
 You don’t need to *learn* how to use these, it’s extremely easy.
 You need to *overcome* the fear of them — at least that’s what I needed to do.

 What age?
 At the age where they can comprehend the world enough to know how to *intentionally* press a button on a lighter and not shove their face in the flame.
+Usually 7-9 (maybe younger).